viamrobotics/docs/docs/tutorials/data-management.md

 ## Exporting captured data from the Viam app

 You've successfully saved data from your robot into the cloud with Viam's Data Management service.
-Now, let's export that image data from the Viam's Data Management Service in the cloud and onto your local computer.
+Now, let's export that image data from the Viam's Data Management service in the cloud and onto your local computer.

 To export data from Viam, you will need to do the following: